real-logic/simple-binary-encoding/vs2013/.nuget/readme.txt

 1. SBE Schema
 -------------

-This NuGet package contains a sample schema in \sample\TestSchema.xml (all files referenced in this readme file can be found in \packages\Adaptive.SBE.{version}\ folder contained in your solution directory)
+This NuGet package contains a sample schema in \sample\example-schema.xml (all files referenced in this readme file can be found in \packages\Adaptive.SBE.{version}\ folder contained in your solution directory)

 We will use this schema 'as is' in this example but you can use it later as a starting point to define your own schema.